Buying property in the Balearic Islands

 Life in the north vs. a southern style

 In the north, Sóller and the Port de Sóller are popular with foreign property buyers now that a tunnel through the mountains connects the area quickly to the rest of the island.
-In the old town here, you will find a historic centre that offers year round living, townhouses and lovely fincas in the surrounding hills.
+In the old town, you’ll find attractive townhouses and lovely fincas in the surrounding hills.
 Property at the port is made up mainly of apartments with sea views.

 British buyers do tend to favour the north of the island, but there are some great places to settle in the south too.
 Andratx and Port d’Andratx, for example, are located in the southwest, against a backdrop of the beautiful Tramuntana Mountains.
 The port still retains its origins as a fishing port, but is sought after by British and other nationalities as it offers old and new types of accommodation.
 The elevated town of Andratx has a good mix of property, and is slightly less expensive than at the Port.